Incidents in the Life of John Edsall

 Incidents in the Life of John Edsall is an autobiographical memoir published in Catskill, New York, in 1831.
-John Edsall (b.
-1788-d. after 1850) was an illiterate American sailor who participated in several historically significant voyages and events.
+John Edsall (1788 – 1860) was an illiterate American sailor who participated in several historically significant voyages and events.
 The book describes itself as an oral account set down with the assistance of an editor who signed the descriptive foreword as "J.D.P.".
 It includes an attestation by several "gentlemen of high standing in the community" that the account "deserves the highest credit".

 Edsall's seafaring adventures began at age 18 when he was inveigled into joining a mysterious voyage in 1806 that turned out to be the filibustering expedition to Venezuela of General Francisco de Miranda.
 This was one of the first attempts to liberate one of the Spanish colonies of South America, and was partially financed and supported by two Americans, Colonel William S. Smith and Samuel G. Ogden.
 Edsall had enlisted as a sailor on the principal ship of the expedition, the Leander.
 The initial effort ended disastrously for Edsall when two ships were captured off shore of Ocumare de la Costa by a Spanish warship.
 He and many others of the American sailors were imprisoned in San Felipe Castle of Puerto Cabello, and several were executed.
 He describes the miseries of a prolonged imprisonment, the death of several comrades, and their eventual escape from Cartagena de Indias.

 He then served on several British merchant ships crossing the Atlantic, visiting London and Gibraltar, and ports throughout the Caribbean.
 He quarreled with his captain off the western coast of Africa and was discharged, cheated of his wages, and abandoned on Princes Island, in the Gulf of Guinea.
 He found another ship, managed to evade several attempted impressments by British navy ships, but eventually in 1812 was impressed to serve on the brig Burlette, which was convoying a merchant fleet through the Baltic Sea to Russia during the Gunboat War between Britain and Denmark during the Napoleonic Wars.
 He describes naval actions with the Danes.